Zeek-James/next-tailwind-amazona/README.md

     2. save payment method in context

 18. Seed Sample Products

     1. insert sample products to mongoDB
     2. load products from db in home and product screen
     3. check product count in stock in add to cart

+19. Load Products From MongoDB
+    1. load products in home page from mongoDB
+    2. load products in product page from mongoDB
+    3. use product api to check count in stock in add to cart
+    4. install axios